-Scaffidi Restaurant Group in Steubenville, OH partnered with DoorDash during the pandemic to expand delivery operations and create a “pandemic-proof” business model.
-“We didn’t want to rely so much on in-house dining anymore,” said Frankie DiCarlantonio, Director of Scaffidi Restaurant Group.
-“We wanted a brand that was untouchable — that has what it takes to get through a disaster like COVID-19.”
+Scaffidi Restaurant Group in Steubenville, Ohio partnered with DoorDash during the pandemic to expand delivery operations and create a "pandemic-proof" business model.
+"We didn't want to rely so much on in-house dining anymore," said Frankie DiCarlantonio, Director of Scaffidi Restaurant Group.
+"We wanted a brand that was untouchable — that has what it takes to get through a disaster like COVID-19."

 No matter the economic environment, convenience will remain a key factor for diners — especially Millennials and Gen Z consumers who are accustomed to on-demand services.
 In fact, the National Restaurant Association found that 67% of millennials say the availability of delivery makes them more likely to choose one restaurant over another.

 When it comes to building off-premise operations, every restaurant has unique goals.
 That's why DoorDash offers a variety of products to meet your needs — whether you want to:

 Offer pickup and delivery through the DoorDash app